-2020-PR-093
+2020-PR-099

-District and Appellate Court Operations as of August 4, 2020
+District and Appellate Court Operations as of September 4, 2020

-Kansas district and appellate courts are operating under Administrative Orders issued in response to the novel coronavirus (COVID-19) pandemic including 2020-PR-049 and 2020-PR-076.
+Kansas district and appellate courts are operating under Administrative Orders issued in response to the novel coronavirus (COVID-19) pandemic including 2020-PR-049, 2020-PR-076, and 2020-PR-093.
 This order is the latest in a series updating district and appellate court operating requirements.
+It amends and rescinds 2020-PR-093.
 If a conflict exists between this order and previous orders, this order controls.